 The notion of transparency or openness is of the utmost importance in South African Law.
 One of the objectives of the South African Constitution is to lay the foundations for a democratic and open society.
 Transparency or openness is one of the core values of South Africa as a democratic state.

 In government procurement, procurement must be done by means of a system that is open and should not be done behind closed doors.
 Information should be generally available (rules and practices).
-Criteria that will be used to select contractor must be available – for this reason tendering should be the preferred method of selecting contractors as the procedures used are more open.
-Transparent procurement methods assist better decision making and combat corruption.
+Criteria that will be used to select contractors must be available – for this reason tendering should be the preferred method of selecting contractors as the procedures used are more open.
+Transparent procurement methods assist in better decision-making and combat corruption.

 Types of procedures